Pavel Zuna: MALL.TV

 Nowadays, he is still involved in two of the shows from the list above.

-Emma Capital

-Currently he works as the manager of investors and public relations for the company EMMA Capital.

 Awards

 Among his most notable successes is winning the TýTý award for A Personality of Television News Broadcasting for six consecutive years, underlining his achievements between the years 1999 and 2004.
 Since then, no one has won that category as many times as Zuna and his six awards still maintain a record number.

-From 1999 till 2005, he was also regularly chosen for TV Nova’s award ANNO for the category Man of the Year.
-The station’s audience voted him as the most popular personality seven times in the row.
+From 1999 until 2005, he was also regularly chosen for TV Nova's award ANNO for the category Man of the Year.
+The station's audience voted him as the most popular personality seven times in the row.